moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 <div class="l-body" markdown="1">

-Averages can hide seed luck, so the next figure shows every seed: each dot is one universe, plotted by the *paired difference* (lift − Hessian) on that exact realization.
+Averages can hide variation between realizations, so the next figure shows every seed: each dot is one test universe, plotted by the *paired difference* (lift − Hessian) on that realization.
 Above the zero line, the lift won that universe.
-With the race levelled, the clouds sit at zero for 1.2k galaxies and below zero everywhere else.
-Worth remembering: the uneven race produced a +0.07 cloud that looked exactly this decisive in the other direction — decisiveness alone tells you nothing about whether the comparison was fair.
+Under the corrected procedure the clouds sit at zero for 1.2k galaxies and below zero everywhere else.
+Note that the flawed procedure produced a +0.07 cloud that looked equally decisive in the other direction — statistical strength does not certify that a comparison was constructed correctly.

 </div><!-- /.l-body -->